How to build a connected supply chain

 These are just a few questions that supply chain planning professionals have to consider.
 To succeed in a growing global market, you must adapt effectively to the digital revolution and seek out practical ways to connect your supply chain planning from start to finish, across your enterprise and beyond.
 Here are five steps we recommend to achieve connected supply chain planning.

 - 1. Make the move to real-time supply chain planning

 When using ERP systems and spreadsheets for planning, companies typically rely only on historical data, resulting in little wiggle room for changes should any disruptions occur in demand or supply.
 For example, based on the previous year’s numbers, a company can estimate the number of products it will sell in the next quarter.
 But what if a massive hurricane destroyed a key distribution center, leading to too little supply on the shelves?
-With Anaplan’s real-time connected supply chain planning solution, you can create “what-if” scenarios and plan more effectively so you’re ready when disruptions occur.
+With Anaplan’s real-time connected supply chain management solution, you can create “what-if” scenarios and plan more effectively so you’re ready when disruptions occur.

 - 2. Unify supply chain planning with enterprise planning